Thomas-Gilligan-Student/Thomas-Gilligan-Student/README.md

 **Desperately in need of project ideas**

-Currently Working in: JavaScript, HTML, CSS
+Currently working in JavaScript, HTML, CSS

-Decent Experience in: C#, Python, Java
+Decent experience in C#, Python, Java

-Minimal Experience in: Go, Kotlin, SQL
+Some experience in Go, Kotlin, SQL, and some others